sunilabrahamindia/sunilabraham/media/indias-dreams-of-web-censorship.md

 <p>Actually, if Sibal has his way and you are offended by this post, the armies of people to be employed by internet companies operating in India to monitor their sites for potentially offensive material – whether it originates in India or abroad – will ensure that it is removed before it can even be published.
 And good luck to all of them with that.</p>

-<p>That, anyway, was the gist of Sibal’s combative press conference in the courtyard of his Delhi home on Tuesday, the day after the New York Times reported he had met executives from Google, Facebook, Yahoo and Microsoft to discuss the preemptive removal of “offensive material”.</p>
+<p>That, anyway, was the gist of Sibal's combative press conference in the courtyard of his Delhi home on Tuesday, the day after the New York Times reported he had met executives from Google, Facebook, Yahoo and Microsoft to discuss the preemptive removal of "offensive material".</p>

-<p>The press conference was prompted by uproar that swept Twitter on Monday night – one of the sites, incidentally, that Sibal would like to monitor – and was carried live on all major news channels.
-Social networking sites have gained a lot of traction in India and are much used by politicians, celebrities and the burgeoning, young middle class.</p>
+<p>The press conference was prompted by uproar that swept Twitter on Monday night – one of the sites, incidentally, that Sibal would like to monitor – and was carried live on all major news channels.</p>

+<p>Social networking sites have gained a lot of traction in India and are much used by politicians, celebrities and the burgeoning, young middle class.</p>

 <p>"I believe that no reasonable person aware of the sensibilities of large sections of communities in this country and aware of community standards as they are applicable in India would wish to see this content in the public domain," Sibal said, referring to "offensive material" he had shown some reporters prior to the conference.
 He added that the government did not believe in censorship.</p>